 Aside from images, use tangible objects to teach the meanings of words.
 For example, if introducing the word bark (from a tree), show students a piece of actual bark you found outside.
 Or, better yet, take them outside and show them!

-4. Use Text with Rich Vocabulary and Images
+4. Select Text with Rich Vocabulary and Images

-However, with older students or to teach meanings of words for which there are no visuals on the page, it is critical to pre-teach key words from the text, accompanied by pictures you've gathered to represent the words' meanings.
+To teach the meanings of words for which there are no visuals on the page, it's critical to pre-teach key vocabulary from the text, accompanied by pictures you've gathered to represent the words' meanings.

 Allow students many opportunities to practice new vocabulary through games and classroom activities.
 Some examples: